goderbauer/mvp/README.md

 0. Set up the Framework development environment: see [the wiki page](https://github.com/flutter/flutter/wiki/Setting-up-the-Framework-development-environment).

+1. Set up the Engine development environment: see [the wiki page](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment).

-1. In **the framework repo**, switch to the master branch:
+2. In **the Flutter repo**, switch to the main branch:
 ```
-git checkout master
+git checkout main
 ```

-2. Set up the Engine development environment: see [the wiki page](https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment).

-3. Apply patches depending on platform:
+3. In **the Flutter repo**, apply patches depending on platform:
-  * macOS only: in **the engine repo**, apply this playground's patch:
+  * macOS only: apply this playground's patch:

      ```bash
      git apply /path/to/playground/patches/macos/001-Add-multi-view-Flutter-macOS-APIs.patch
      ```

-  * Windows only: in **the engine repo**, apply this playground's patch:
+  * Windows only: apply this playground's patch:

      ```bash
      git apply /path/to/playground/patches/windows/001-Add-multi-view-Flutter-Windows-C++-APIs.patch
      ```